whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 The guests were well distributed.
 Tonor&oacute;nos, Meridezas, and the Furnace delegates and officers mingled in comfort and fellowship.
 Their day had been productive and hopeful, and the optimism of the Humano temperament was showing.
 Besides the diplomatic attendees, a scattering of other guests were seated among them, of varied stations and kinds: the noble and beautiful Carnente of Cass Feredor conversed elegantly with Sor Sergey of Tonor&oacute;n and the Ambassador&#8217;s secretary Gonsevero, a small, punctilious man with swift eyes and voluble hands.
 Patru the Outwalker, the roaming scholar from the Nofori Tanglewood far to the east, was a prisoner.
 He had been taken months ago, and appeared to find his captivity light and courteous.
 Zemena nursed a growing insight that he was in no hurry to leave: Tanglewood Outwalkers, half legendary, had a lifelong calling to travel the world and eventually bring their knowledge back home. _The Tanglewoods are so far from anywhere, out there in the Dry.
 They are wise to fear the effects of isolation.
 And here sits this strange man, with his head full of inexhaustable stories and a half dozen languages on his tongue&#8230; what can he think of us, the people who have imprisoned him?_

-Patru, though his speech and knowledge had won him a respected place among the noblest of Cass Merides, was still a prisoner.
-Behind his chair, waiting with patient vigilance against the wall, stood his jailor Alesa: a Hound, slavestock bred for reflexes, focus, and wide-spectrum awareness; trained to kill and to slink, assassin and commando.
+Patru&#8217;s speech and knowledge and strength of character had won him a respected place among the noblest of Cass Merides; but a prisoner he remained.
+Behind his chair, waiting with patient vigilance against the wall, stood his jailor Alesa: a Hound, human slavestock bred for reflexes, focus, and wide-spectrum awareness; trained to kill and to slink, assassin and commando.

 Zemena looked with regret and something like love at the barren Hound.
 Proud creature, Alesa, from the greatest of all the bloodlines Zemena had cultivated.
 More gifted than any of the other Hounds; not beautiful when considered as a human woman, but surpassingly beautiful to the Breedmistress&#8217;s eye.
 Perfect conformation, reflexes almost inhumanly quick and correct, brilliantly free of flaw, except the one greatest flaw.

 How Dun Greguru had scowled when he&#8217;d learned.
 He had commanded that Alesa be thrown to the Arena until she died or was so badly injured as to be put down.
 Zemena&#8217;s regret was as bitter as his own - worse, since as Breedmistress she was responsible for all of the breedings in Merides holdings - but she was long accustomed to governing her husband&#8217;s abrupt ferocity. &#8220;No, my dear, I can&#8217;t have that,&#8221; she&#8217;d said. &#8220;The loss is great, but lesser measures must suffice.
 I have been working with collateral lines, hoping to rescue her traits.
 But in her own right, she&#8217;ll be a fine bodyguard for the Cass - I won&#8217;t waste her.&#8221;

 Greguru had seen the proof of Zemena&#8217;s wisdom before he died.
 Alesa had saved their son&#8217;s life twice in combat with a special squadron from Cass Rumoro that had attacked while Greguru was away.

 After Dun Corro had succeeded his father, Alesa had stopped an assassination attempt by his cousin Trihanj, killing Trihanj&#8217;s two Hounds, and three of her retainers, as she did.

 _And here we all sit, she thought.
 Impetuous Trihanj is now Corro&#8217;s most loyal syndic, and Corro, triumphant in war and intrigue, the exemplar of Humano Potential, sits at the head of the Table - while I, as Breedmistress, review the ladies being paraded for his notice._